seekdavidlee/Eklee-Azure-Functions-GraphQl/Documentation/Mutations.md

 ### Notes

 You may also be interested to perform custom actions before or after mutation.
-Use the (Mutation Actions interface)[MutationActions.md].
+Use the [Mutation Actions interface](MutationActions.md).